 Lanterns burn brighter than the average torch, and—with the right fuel—for much longer.
 They produce little smoke and can be used comfortably indoors, but can be very fragile—take care not to drop a lantern.

 This candle emits a tiny (+0.2) amount of light for up to 1 hour.
-You can snuff out a burning candle with an object interaction.
-Each time this candle is snuffed out, deduct 15 minutes from its remaining burn time.
+You can snuff out a burning candle with an object interaction—each time it is snuffed out, deduct 15 minutes from the remaining burn time.

 This torch emits a small (+1) amount of light for up to 1 hour.
-You can extinguish a burning torch with a bonus action.
-Each time this torch is extinguished, deduct 15 minutes from the remaining burn time.
+You can extinguish a burning torch with a bonus action—each time it is extinguished, deduct 15 minutes from the remaining burn time.

-If the ground is soft enough, you can spend an action to plant a torch without extinguishing it.
+You can spend an action to plant a torch in soft ground without extinguishing it.

 This lantern emits a medium (+2) amount of light for up to 6 hours.
-You can extinguish a burning lantern with an action.
-Each time the lantern is extinguished, deduct 15 minutes from the remaining burn time.
+You can extinguish a burning lantern with an action—each time it is extinguished, deduct 15 minutes from the remaining burn time.

 You can spent an action to place a lantern carefully on the ground without extinguishing it.